 FOIAonline is currently in use by 12 Federal agencies.
 FOIAonline has an established record of accomplishment and demonstrated capabilities.
 We believe that this system will provide better case management, audit and tracking capabilities for both the Social Security Administration (SSA) and the requester community.
 We also expect these enhancements to facilitate the electronic delivery of responses and provide accurate management information data for our FOIA Annual Report.

-More detailed information about our FOIA program is available at https://www.ssa.gov/foia/.
+More detailed information about our FOIA program is available at the FOIA Homepage.

 Proactive Disclosures